oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 the authentication state with other apps or the browser, requiring the user to log in for every authorization request, which is often considered an inferior user experience.

+## Communication Security

+In some deployments, including those utilizing load balancers, the TLS connection to the resource server terminates prior to the actual server that provides the resource.
+This could leave the token unprotected between the front-end server where the TLS connection terminates and the back-end server that provides the resource.
+In such deployments, sufficient measures MUST be employed to ensure confidentiality of the access token between the front-end and back- end servers; encryption of the token is one such possible measure.

+See Section 17.2 of {{SEMANTICS=I-D.ietf-httpbis-semantics}} for
+further informations.

 ## Other Recommendations